aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to PPTX or Online App" h2="Export DOCM to PPTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting a document from one format to another is a common requirement for many businesses.
+For example, a DOCM file may need to be converted to a PPTX file for presentation purposes.
+This conversion process can be time consuming and tedious if done manually.

+<h2>How Aspose.Total helps for docm to pptx conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCM to PPTX conversion while using two of it's APIs.
-Load your DOCM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCM to PPTX files.
+This is done by using two of its APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+The process involves loading the DOCM file using Aspose.Words for C++ and converting it to HTML.
+The HTML is then loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++, to create a new presentation and save it as a PPTX file.
+This process is quick and efficient, and can be used to automate the conversion of DOCM to PPTX files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}